Wigan (UK Parliament constituency): Boundaries

+The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.

 Constituency profile

 The seat is productive and has excellent links to Manchester, as well as close links to the M6, which lies just within its western border.
 However, over the past century, Wigan has witnessed a fall in manufacturing, particularly in the production of textiles, which have been unable to compete with the Indian subcontinent and the Far East.
 Another industry which has suffered is coal mining, which had been a large employer in this part of Lancashire up until the mid-20th century.
 There are some industrial areas remaining in and around the town centre.
 The Leeds and Liverpool Canal flows through the town, including the famous Wigan Pier area.

 As of May 2018, the rate of JSA and Universal Credit claimants was 3.9%, higher than the national average of 2.8% and regional average of 3.7%, based on a statistical compilation by the House of Commons Library.
-The constituency also includes more desirable semi-rural residential villages to the north of Wigan town centre such as Standish and Appley Bridge which are relatively more affluent.
+The constituency also includes more desirable semi-rural residential villages to the north of Wigan town centre, such as Standish, which are relatively more affluent.